mnieber/dodo-commands/doc/projects.rst

 Creating and using projects
 ***************************

-After following the :ref:`installation` steps, you now have a ``dodo`` executable that you can use to create new projects in the projects directory.
+After following the :ref:`installation` steps, you now have a ``dodo`` executable that you can use to create new projects in the projects directory (which is ``~/projects`` by default).
 To see where it's located type:

 .. code-block:: bash